 Is a Trap Bar Better Than a Barbell Row?

-Yes, it is.
+Yes, a trap bar is better than a barbell row.
 Although both variations target the posterior chain, they emphasize different muscle groups.

 Switch from a barbell shoulder press to a trap bar, because barbell row limits ROM movements.
 More ROM equals more results.